zlzhao124/Socketio_Chatroom/README.md

 - an option for a creator of a room to change the name of a chatroom

+- an option for a creator of a room to remove a chatroom

 Note: we used some code from this tutorial: http://psitsmike.com/2011/10/node-js-and-socket-io-multiroom-chat-tutorial/.
 Whenever we took code from it to use, we cited it in our code for any block we used it from, and I hope the amount we used isn't too much.
 Based on the academic integrity policy, I hope our citations are okay.